rinovan18/dropsolid/readme/development/readme.md

 the content types

 But the recommendation is still to just use custom blocks to be safe.

+##### Views
+The homepage will often need to display a view, with a title and a 'read more' button.
+The way to do this, is to first add your view in Page Manager, to the Homepage Panel page.

+As for the Title and 'read more' button, you should use blocks for these.
+While it is tempting to just add a text area to the Header of Footer of the View, with html tags, this is not easily translatable by the client.
+Our recommendation, is to make 2 blocks:
+- 1 for the title, this one only contains an h2
+- 1 for the button or link: this only contains a link field

+This way, the client can access these elements via the quickedit menu on the homepage.

+For Views that have their own page, you can just use the Overview paragraph in combination with the normal Page content type.
+How do you add your own custo views to the Overview paragraph, you say?
+Take a look one of the `.module`-files in the `basic` folder of one of the Feature modules.
+There you will see an `HOOK_options_alter` and an `HOOK_output_alter` function, where the machine names of a View and their block variations are added.
+So you can either make a custom module or patching an existing one (eg. Core), to add your views using those functions.

+So by default, the overviews from the Features are built using the (Landing) Page content type and by placing a View into it (using the Overview paragraph).
+However, you could also make a separate Page Manager page, specifically for the overview of a content type.

+In that case, you would need to:
+- Make a new (Landing) Page with your overview in it
+  - Adding new overviews to the dropdown involves a bit of custom coding.
+  This should be covered in the 'development' part of the readme's.
+If not, you can check any Feature module (eg. dropsolid_blog) for their 'basic' .module file to see how it works.
+Either make a custom module, or add this functionality in dropsolid_core for your content type views
+- Find the node UUID for that page
+  - surf to your page's devel page using /admin/content -> operations (dropdown)
+  - go to tab Devel -> Render -> Variable to find & copy the UUID
+- edit the node view in Page manager
+- Add variant (top right)
+- Use Type Panels, select context and Selection criteria
+- Leave Context as-is
+- Add a condition to the Selection criteria
+  - pick Node UUID
+  - fill in the UUID you copied earlier
+- Save
+- Drag your new variant ABOVE the Page variant so it gets picked by Drupal first

 ##### Facets
 Sometimes you will need to add Facets to a view.
 In fact, whenever possible use